-Yale has increased its partnerships with New Haven to build a stronger community.
+Yale University is proud to call New Haven its home and has increased its partnerships with the city to build a stronger community.
 New Haven is a great city in which to live, work, and study.
 New Haven has numerous strengths and significant potential that most other cities would find enviable.
-It has strong neighborhoods with good housing stock and wonderful parks and open space, including a beautiful and historic green at its heart.
-It is a 24-hour city, with 12,000 downtown residents.
-As Yale President Rick Levin has noted: “New Haven is large enough to be interesting and small enough to be friendly.”
+It has strong neighborhoods, wonderful parks and open space, inspiring architecture, is located near the coastline, and has a beautiful and historic green at its heart.
+It is a 24-hour city, with 7,000 downtown residents.

 New Haven is rich in culture, boasting two nationally-recognized repertory theatres, major summer festivals, three symphony orchestras, the rich heritage of the Shubert and Palace Theatres, and Yale’s museums of art and natural history, which all together attract audiences of more than 2 million.
 New Haven is the region’s center for medical care.
 The city is a center for biotechnology, a field as potentially important this decade as information technology was in the last.

-Yale, under the leadership of President Levin, has expanded its efforts to promote economic development, increase homeownership, support public education, and revitalize downtown.
+Yale, under the leadership of President Salovey, has expanded its efforts to promote economic development, increase homeownership, support public education, and revitalize downtown.
 Yale is proud to be a part of New Haven’s growth and increasing strength.
 The pages that follow describe, in brief, some ways in which the University is working for a stronger community.

 Yale & Economic Development